Sunday, 19 October 2014

 Teaching kids about money is never just about money – Dave Ramsey

-As children grow, they come to know what money is by observing us buying toys and chocolates for them by giving the shopkeeper that coloured paper – called ‘Money’.
-While they begin to understand that to buy anything we have to give money, it’s equally important to make them understand that they can’t buy everything they want or everything is not worth buying.
-In my opinion, it’s never too early to start teaching our kids about the value of money and savings.
+As children grow, they begin to understand what money is by observing us buying toys and chocolates for them handing over that colored paper to the shopkeeper, which is called “money.”
+While they start realizing that we need money to buy things, it is equally important to help them understand that they cannot buy everything they want, and that not everything is worth buying.

-Some ways in which we can encourage our children to understand the concept of budgeting, saving, and investing according to me could be :
+There are several ways in which we can encourage our children to understand the concepts of budgeting, saving, and investing.

-To begin with , on child's birthday, we can buy them a piggy bank so that, he starts saving a fixed amount of money every month.
-After all, it is very important that our kids get used to the idea of allocating money for spending, saving and sharing at a very young age.
+To begin with, on a child’s birthday, we can gift them a piggy bank so they start saving a fixed amount every month.
+It is important that children get used to the idea of allocating money for spending, saving, and sharing at a very young age.

 The Baby Kangaroo